Top Things to do in Monte-Carlo, Monaco

 Belle epoque beauty Hotel Hermitage extends across five wings, with a glass conservatory designed by Gustave Eiffel, and five bars and restaurants.
 Among its 278 rooms and suites, the 2,150-square-foot Diamond Duplex Suite, a contemporary escape designed by Pierre-Yves Rochon, has a solarium and glass staircase.

-Hotel de Paris, which shares the Thermes Marins Monte-Carlo spa and wellness center with Hotel Hermitage,is undergoing a major renovation.
-The nineteenth century landmark remains open while craftsmen create a new garden courtyard, a rooftop spa and pool area, and more spacious rooms and suites.
-The big reveal is scheduled for Autumn 2018.
+Hotel de Paris, which shares the Thermes Marins Monte-Carlo spa and wellness center with Hotel Hermitage, has recently emerged from a four-year major renovation.
+The nineteenth century landmark features a new garden courtyard and more bodaciously spacious accommodations, including a new Princess Grace Suite.

 TOURISM INFORMATION: VisitMonaco